dmarx/dmarx.github.io/_posts/2017-01-01-binomial-edge-significance--binomial-graph-anomaly-detection.md

 ---
 layout: post
-title: Improving the performance and scalability of graph anomaly detection with a new approach to edge significance for Dynamic Bipartite Graphs
+title: Improving the performance and scalability of graph anomaly detection with a new approach to edge significance for dynamic bipartite projections
 excerpt: "Identifying edges significant to graph anomaly calculations by building on the binomial model for bipartite networks"
 tags: [link analysis, igraph, R, network analysis, social network analysis, anomaly detection, reddit]
 modified: